 PC 2012 then points out that “the MSNBC report did not address whether increases in both the concentration of electrons and infrared radiation in the ionosphere in the days before the earthquake might have been caused by the sort of technologies” described in my report and others.

-Inside America’s Most Dangerous Nuclear Plant, fingering Indian Point in New York.
+Related to geoengineering, and ranking as the 8th most censored topic, a section covering “the fairy tale of clean and safe nuclear power” cites several pieces, including Jeffrey St. Clair’s Inside America’s Most Dangerous Nuclear Plant, fingering Indian Point in New York.
 At least two others would name Hanford Nuclear Reservation in Washington state as the most dangerous: whistleblower Donna Busch, who warns of an impeding hydrogen explosion from the leaking radioactive sludge, and Brainz, which names Hanford the 10th most radioactive spot on Planet Earth.

 Related to the nuclear threat, the Centre for Research on Globalization will soon publish an updated version of Prof. Michel Chossudovsky’s Towards a World War III Scenario: The Dangers of Nuclear War.